 If you are putting up decorations do it carefully.
 Make sure you do not over stretch to reach corners of rooms for paper chains.
 This can lead to shoulder injuries or worse if you fall off the ladder!

 If you have not sent yours sent then try and write these in stages.
 Doing them all at once can lead to strain on your hands, wrists or elbows.

 9) Christmas Travelling

 Before you set off on your journey this Christmas, check the traffic and plan your route.
 This can help you avoid traffic jams and other delays.
 If you are travelling a long way make sure you break your journey every 90 minutes (or more frequently if you have back pain).
 This will give you a chance to get out of the car and stretch you legs, helping to stop your muscles and joints from tightening up.

 10) Christmas Stress

 Although Christmas can be a lovely time of the year, it can also be a stressful time.
 With the pressure for everything to be perfect and meeting up with family it can get too much.
 Mindfulness can help you deal with stress and here is a great short exercise from Shelia Bond of Living Well Mindfulness if you feel it is getting too much.
 Perfect to do when you need to escape for a short while.
-Or if you need strategies to survive the day then this podcast from Gemma McCrae of Prosperity Kitchen may help you.

 I hope you find these tips helpful.